 Why did we buy Jadudi’s sale?
 For those coming in late, Emmanuel Jadudi is a 3rd year University student who appealed for funds to remove a recurring cancerous brain tumor.
 He sent his appeal via Instagram to (Saturday Nation) columnist Jackson Biko, who in turn, via his award winning blog, reached out to Kenyans who raised a staggering 6 million shillings, in little less than 48 hours.
 The target was about 15% of that (1 million).
 Why did we buy?
 On the surface, it’s easy to say, the blog has a fanatic following and so we bought Biko and not Jadudi.
 I disagree.

-What if it the sale wasn’t on an award winning blog?
+What if the sale wasn’t on an award winning blog?
 Or, it wasn’t a Kenyans for Kenya initiative (re Westgate saga) by Goliath players Kenya Red Cross and Safaricom which raised 30 million shillings in 24 hours?
 Would we have bought with the same intensity still?
 If you think no, think again.
 Another columnist in the Sunday Nation (Gerry Loughran) early this year wrote of 67 year old Alan Barnes in the UK, who had his collar bone fractured during a mugging.
 Reading his story, 21 year old Katie Cutler, an ordinary beautician, set up an online donations page to raise £500 (Shs.
 80,000) to “buy a few comforts for Alan.”
 She raised a whopping £312,000 (about 50million) in seven days!

-We bought because we connected with and believed in the product (we were moved by the story), the marketing oozed genuineness and spread like a virus; and the payment process was made easy.
-Being moved does not only mean driven to tears; even guilt (I don’t want to be seen as a bad person so let me just give) and peer influence (If Jones is giving I am too) could drive us to buy.
+We bought because we connected with and believed in the product (we were moved by the story).
+The marketing oozed genuineness and spread like a virus.
+And the payment process was made easy.
+Being moved does not only mean driven to tears.
+Even guilt (I don’t want to be seen as a ‘bad’ person so let me just give) and peer influence (If Jones is giving I am too) could drive us to buy.
 The marketing was free or frills.
 It was real and not a reality show.
 It was human.
-And the payment process: “Just check your M Pesa balance.
+And the payment process?
+“Just check your M Pesa balance.
 You have 204 bob?
 Send it.
 You have a loose 4K that you will burn by end of today?
 Send it.
 You have 130-bob?
 Mpesa it.
 It will mean a lot.”
 How much simpler can payment get?

 A genuine desire to help shines through the seller and is what keeps the buyers attention.
-That’s why buyers say things like, “he was so confident”; “I liked him”; “he was so nice and helpful”.
+That’s why buyers say things like, “He was so confident”; “I liked him”; “He was so nice and helpful”.
 A product or service the buyer connects with drastically increases the chances of its purchase.
 Unfortunately, few sellers have products designed with the buyer in mind nor do they differentiate themselves from the army of other sellers.
 They don’t stand out.
 And though the smiling fuel station attendants may stand out with a genuine desire to help and have the fuel I need, the fact that they don’t take VISA will see me avoid them.
 (Read: Remove friction from buying experience)